juliescript/fe-challenge/README.md

 #ET FE Test

-To do this project I used [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.15 in order to accelerate the development time.
+To do this project I used [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.15 in order to accelerate the development process.

 ## Install the project